popelier-group/REG/README.md

 The manual.pdf contains the information regarding the theory and the code implementation.

-Please, report bugs and issues to fabioslefou@gmail.com
+Please, report bugs and issues to fabio.falcioni@manchester.ac.uk